-1.11 Interruption of Game
+2.11 Interruption of Game

-- 1.11.1 In principle, a game will not be stopped. - 1.11.2 A referee can stop the game if there is a situation on or around the field which the referee wants to discuss with an official of the tournament or if the ball malfunctions and a replacement is not readily available. - 1.11.3 When the referee has stopped the game, all robots must be stopped and remain on the field untouched.
+In principle, a game will not be stopped.

+A referee can stop the game if there is a situation on or around the field which the referee wants to discuss with a tournament official or if the ball malfunctions and a replacement is not readily available.

+When the referee has stopped the game, all robots must be stopped and remain on the field untouched.
 The referee may decide whether the game will be continued/resumed from the situation in which the game was stopped or by a kick-off.

-2 TEAM
+3 TEAM

-2.1 Regulations
+3.1 Regulations

-- A team must have more than one member to form a RoboCupJunior team to participate in the International event.
-A team member(s) and/or robot(s) cannot be shared between teams. - 2.1.2 Each team member needs to carry a technical role. - 2.1.3 Each team must have a captain.
+A team must have more than one member to form a RoboCupJunior team to participate in the International event.
+A team member(s) and/or robot(s) cannot be shared between teams.

+Each team member needs to carry a technical role.

+Each team must have a captain.
 The captain is the person responsible for communication with referees.
 The team can replace its captain during the competition.
 Team is allowed to have at most two members beside the field during game play: they will usually be the captain and an assistant team member.

-2.2 Violations
+3.2 Violations

-- 2.2.1 Teams that do not abide by the rules are not allowed to participate. - Any person close to the playing field is not allowed to wear any orange, yellow or blue clothes that can be seen by the robots (to avoid interference).
-A referee can require a team member to change clothes or to be replaced by another team member if interference is suspected. - 2.2.3 The referee can interrupt a game in progress if any kind of interference from spectators is suspected (color clothing, IR emitters, camera flashes, mobile phones, radios, computers, etc.). - 2.2.4 This needs to be confirmed by an OC member if a claim is placed by the other team.
-A team claiming that their robot is affected by colors has to show the proof/evidence of the interference.
+Teams that do not abide by the rules are not allowed to participate.

+Any person close to the playing field is not allowed to wear any orange, yellow or blue clothes that can be seen by the robots (to avoid interference).
+A referee can require a team member to change clothes or to be replaced by another team member if interference is suspected.